Last updated on March 12th, 2023 at 05:45 pm

-Parents of teens may wonder if their kids will ever get back on a “normal” sleep schedule again.
+Parents of teens may wonder if their kids will ever have a “normal” sleep schedule.
 Your teen probably likes to stay up late, and given the chance, they may want to sleep as late possible.
 But with most school schedules, sleeping in isn’t an option.

 That leads to tiredness, irritability, and trying to “catch up” on sleep on the weekends.
 Maybe you’re asking yourself “Should I let my teen sleep all day?”